gavinIRL/RHBotArray/README.md

 * Version 11 - Far loot finding and navigation, enemy nametag detection
 * Version 12 - Quest identification and seeking, Contract mission identification and logging
 * Version 13 - Automatic combat, automatic level navigation

+## Previous Status Updates
+### 10th May 2021
+Version 9 has been completed and now moving on to Version 10 which has the intent of including the delayed batch recordings feature, and also the loot identification tests and auto-sell-and-repair.
+The regroup command has been successfully implemented and there has been a major step forward in bot accuracy thanks to Tesseract.
+The quest handler has been implemented also.
+For the most part there aren't really any pressing issues with the bot, most of the work in the near future is dedicated to adding additional bot capabilities rather than fixing issues and annoyances.
+The short-to-medium term (i.e. next 3-7 days) focus is on semi-automation of in-town and end-of-dungeon events, beyond that it will be more aimed at fully autonomous actions e.g. solo clear a full level, autonomously hand-in quests upon completion and find and accept new quests, etc.

+### 8th May 2021
+Version 9 has resolved a number of the problems (along with a network switch for <1ms command latency) however there are still quite a few left.
+The experiments with Tesseract have shown a much better way of detecting certain features and events moving forward especially once I move more into scripted events.
+The main priorities in the near term are implementing the "regroup" command, and identifying (and eventually automatically selling) disposable loot at the end of a level.

+### 6th May 2021
+With the completion of Version 8 it has become clear that this method of botting is definitely viable despite having a few minor quirks and issues.
+Levelling with 2 sidekick bots has been much much faster than solo thereby increasing the power compared to solo rather than being a distraction.
+However there are some minor annoyances that need to be addressed.